mohitDhami87/FlipClock_SwiftUI/README.md

 This project was inspired by traditional flip clocks and aims to bring the nostalgic charm of flip digits into a modern app.
 Special thanks to the SwiftUI framework for simplifying declarative UI development.

----

-Feel free to contribute or suggest improvements by creating issues or pull requests in the GitHub repository.